 It is important to note that these incremental costs are per person costs for the cohort as a whole, regardless of whether an individual is alive or, in the case of Medicaid expenditures, enrolled in Medicaid.
 Table 3 presents the average incremental Medicare and Medicaid expenditures for the cohort as a whole and conditional on survival and dual-eligibility status.
-For Medicare, the average incremental expenditures increase when examining expenditures on survivors vs. the entire cohort, but the general pattern remains stable.
+For Medicare, the average incremental expenditures decrease when examining expenditures on survivors vs. the entire cohort, and the general pattern remains stable.
 For Medicaid, however, the interaction between living a long time with dementia and enrolling in Medicaid changes the time pattern of average incremental expenditures.
 Among survivors, average expenditures increase with time since diagnosis, and experiences exponential increases when conditioning on those who are both alive and enrolled.

 Table 4 breaks down the public expenditures by payer into their cost components.
-Medicare expenditures on ADRD are driven by inpatient, SNF and home health care, which represent over 80 percent of the incremental costs over the first five years after diagnosis.
+Medicare expenditures on ADRD are driven by inpatient, SNF and home health care, which represent 95 percent of the incremental costs over the first five years after diagnosis.
 All are front-loaded; indeed, beneficiaries with ADRD are predicted to spend less on inpatient care five years after diagnosis.
-The level of the incremental costs due to prescription drugs (Part D), increases over time but remains relatively low, at $139-$340 annually.
-Medicaid expenditures on ADRD are also driven by long-term care (nursing homes and home health), accounting for 81 percent of Medicaid expenditures in the first five years.
-Prescription drug spending levels are also low within Medicaid, ranging from $57-$142 annually.
-All categories of spending except inpatient show a back-loaded pattern of expenditures.
+The level of the incremental costs due to prescription drugs (Part D) increases over time but remains relatively low, at $68-$269 annually.
+Medicaid expenditures on ADRD are also driven by long-term care (nursing homes and home health), accounting for 95 percent of Medicaid expenditures in the first five years.
+Prescription drug spending levels are also low within Medicaid, ranging from $38-$101 annually.
+All categories of spending except long-term care show a front-loaded pattern of expenditures.

 Discussion